sapegin/sapegin.me/src/content/blog/semantic-release.md

    a.
 If the release type is PATCH: from commit messages.

    b.
-If the release type is MINOR or MAJOR and the latest commit is a change log: uses body of that commit as a change log.
+If the release type is MINOR or MAJOR and the latest commit is a change log: uses body of that commit as a changelog.

 5. Publishes a new version to npm.

-6. Publishes change log to GitHub Releases page.
+6. Publishes changelog to GitHub Releases page.

 ## Install semantic-release

-First install semantic-release command line tool:
+First install semantic-release command-line tool:

 ```bash
 npm install -g semantic-release-cli